 The Chapter Manager/Chapter President will review the Position Classification Questionnaire (PCQ) to determine completeness and accuracy of statements and on a separate attached sheet may clarify or give additional information concerning the duties and responsibilities.

-The Chapter Manager will determine that funds are available to finance increased cost(s) for this fiscal year without additional legislative appropriations for the new position or reclassification of the existing position.
+The Chapter Manager will determine that funds are available to finance increased cost(s) for the current fiscal year without additional legislative appropriations for the new position or reclassification of the existing position.

 The Bááháálí Chapter membership at a regularly scheduled chapter meeting will approve any modification to the position classification plan by a simple majority vote.

 The Chapter Manager will modify the Position Classification Plan to reflect the Bááháálí Chapter’s approval and set the pay for the new or reclassified positions.
 The Chapter Manager will ensure that the change will be reflected in the employee’s personnel file.

+E. Effective Date of Classification or Reclassification Decisions

+The effective date of classification or reclassification decisions shall be the beginning date of the pay period following the date of approval by the Chapter Manager/Chapter President and shall not be retroactive.

 SALARY AND WAGE ADMINISTRATION